captn3m0/intel-pcn/index.md

 This website archives and collects Intel Product Change Notifications.

 - An RSS Feed is available at [/feed.xml](/feed.xml).
-- A complete CSV export is [published on GitHub](https://github.com/captn3m0/intel-pcn/blob/main/_data/pcn.csv).
-You can also check it at <https://flatgithub.com/captn3m0/intel-pcn> as well.
+- A SQLite export is [published on GitHub](https://github.com/captn3m0/intel-pcn/releases/latest)
+- There is an API available that returns each PCN individually.

 <table>
 	<thead>